This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Avoid situations, people, and places that tempt you to smoke.
 Go to nonsmoking places, such as libraries or restaurants.
 Understand what tempts you and try to avoid these things.

 - Keep your hands busy.
 Hold things such as a stress ball or pen.
-Keep lollipops, gum, or toothpicks in your mouth to distract you from your cravings.

 - Do not have alcohol or caffeine.
 These drinks may tempt you to smoke.
 Drink healthy liquids such as water or juice instead.